rodrigoalvesvieira/old-blog/_posts/2013-02-28-programming-cin.md

 So, what do you think of the approach at CIn/UFPE?
 How do they teach programming at your University?

+You can [join the discussion] on Hacker News.

 [CIn/UFPE]: http://www2.cin.ufpe.br/site/index.php
+[join the discussion]: